Go-Ahead to pay government up to £81.3m for Southeastern failures

 The transport company was stripped of the rail franchise in October last year

-Go-Ahead group’s stripping of the London Southeastern rail franchise is to cost the business around £81.3 million, the company said.
+Go-Ahead group’s stripping of the London Southeastern rail franchise is to cost the business around £81.3m, the company said.

-Bosses revealed they expect to pay the government £51.3 million over its failures in running the service, which it lost last year, and has put aside £30 million for a possible fine.
-Around £49.2 million has already been paid.
+Bosses revealed they expect to pay the government £51.3m over its failures in running the service, which it lost last year, and has put aside £30m for a possible fine.
+Around £49.2m has already been paid.

 The chief executive apologised for the problems, as the company identified “serious errors” in the way the franchise was run and over the way it dealt with the Department for Transport.